juand-r/naacl-2019-notes/README.md

 Despite progress in better word representations (word embeddings), the most popular methods are split between purely local and global approaches:

-- Local approaches: co-ocurrence of words in a window of fixed size (e.g., word2vec, GloVe)
+- Local approaches: co-occurrence of words in a window of fixed size (e.g., word2vec, GloVe)
 - Non-local approaches: LSA, LDA

 Can we combine the best of both?
 Words that co-occurr frequently but non-locally within documents may have semantic association that local models are not capturing.

-**Idea:** use convex combination of local and non-local co-ocurrence weights in a graph-based framework (each word is a node, and co-ocurrence information is expressed in edge weights).
+**Idea:** use convex combination of local and non-local co-occurrence weights in a graph-based framework (each word is a node, and co-occurrence information is expressed in edge weights).

 - word2vec (skip-gram): context of a word is words in a fixed window.
 Try to predict the context words for each target word.
 - node2vec (Grover and Leskovec, 2016): context to be predicted is a sequence of nodes visited by a random walk starting from a target node.
 - word2vec, graph formulation (unweighted version): rather than do a random walk, let context be the subgraph that is within distance 2 of a given node (two hops).
 - word2vec, graph formulation (weighted version): can adapt this to use weighted edges.
-The weights are computed using both global information (co-ocurrence probabilities of words in a document) and local information (co-ocurrence probabilities of word pairs within a window, similar to GloVe).
+The weights are computed using both global information (co-occurrence probabilities of words in a document) and local information (co-occurrence probabilities of word pairs within a window, similar to GloVe).
 Then sample neighbours proportional to the weights of the edges.
 (The sampling strategy is different than node2vec.)

 **Evaluation:** concept categorization (AP, BLESS, ESSLI), word similarity prediction and word analogy.
 Word-node2vec outperforms Glove, FastText, and word2vec (but looking at their table, it is often not a very large improvement).